Command line operators

 echo "Hello, World!" > hello.txt

-Append last 5 commits to a changelog file:
+Append the last 5 commits to a changelog file:

 git log -5 --oneline >> CHANGELOG.md

-Takes the output from one command and sends it as input to another command.
-This creates a "pipeline" where data flows from one command to the next, like water flowing through connected pipes.
+The pipe operator takes the output from one command and uses it as input for another command.
+This creates a "pipeline," where data flows from one command to the next, like water through connected pipes.

 Select commits that contain the word "fix" in their message: